 Second, you should keep an eye out for LifePoints Boosters.
 For example, you can receive a 20% bonus when you keep your geo-location setting on your phone activated in the app.
-You’ll also be paid to periodically update your profile.
+You’ll also be paid to update your profile periodically.

 Third, because you don’t get paid a huge amount of money for completing surveys, it’s best to use the service only when you wouldn’t otherwise be doing anything else for cash.
 In other words, use it while you’re watching TV or something like that.
 This isn’t the kind of service you’d want to take time off from your full-time job to do.

 Finally, you’ll want to answer screening questions as quickly as possible.
 If you’re going to get disqualified for a survey, it’s better to know immediately before you spend too much time on it.